vyhuang/pico8_textbox/README.md

 ![font.png - the image file used to generate the font snippet](/resources/font.png)

 NOTE: The font deliberately uses uppercase letters for characters 0x41-0x5a, and lowercase letters for 0x61-0x7a.
 Essentially, the case will be reversed from that seen in the PICO-8 editor itself, but should match the case used when editing a file in an external editor.
 If you wish to swap the cases back around, then you can edit 'font.png' and then load the 'font_snippet' generator written by zep.
 Then replace the first line of printv.p8 with the new snippet.
 Make sure to keep the positions of the symbols the same.
+This will also involve changing some of the code in print_v, which isn't documented at the moment...
+I'll come up with something for that later.

 The dimensions of the font are as follows:

-char_width=6
+- char_width=6
-char_width2=8
+- char_width2=8
-char_height=9
+- char_height=9

 I've made efforts to limit the amount of tokens used, but I've not fully minified the cartridges to reduce character count.
 As of 7/8/21, the INFO command from PICO-8 reads as follows: